From 1 - 10 / 3014

 • Categories

 Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Cooper Basin North Complete Gravity Bouguer Anomaly 1VD geodetic is a complete Bouguer anomaly grid for the Cooper Basin North Gravity Survey, Queensland 2007 (P200701).
-A Fast Fourier Transform (FFT) process was applied to the original grid to calculate the first vertical derivative grid.
-This gravity survey was acquired under the project No. 200701 for the geological survey of QLD.
-The grid has a cell size of 0.0075 degrees (approximately 796m).
-A total of 3550 gravity stations were acquired to produce this grid.
+This Charters Towers complete Bouguer geodetic 2km station spacing is a complete Bouguer anomaly grid for the Charters Towers Gravity Survey, Qld, 2008 (P200740).
+This gravity survey was acquired under the project No. 200740 for the geological survey of QLD.
+The grid has a cell size of 0.0037 degrees (approximately 398m).
+The data are given in units of um/s^2, also known as 'gravity units', or gu.
+A total of 14161 gravity stations were acquired to produce this grid.

 • Categories

-Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This South West NSW Complete Bouguer Gravity geodetic is a complete Bouguer anomaly grid for the Far South West NSW Gravity Survey, 2007 (P200720).
-This gravity survey was acquired under the project No. 200720 for the geological survey of NSW.
-The grid has a cell size of 0.0074 degrees (approximately 748m).
-The data are given in units of um/s^2, also known as 'gravity units', or gu.
-A total of 3519 gravity stations were acquired to produce this grid.
+This radiometric thorium grid has a cell size of 0.00077 degrees (approximately 80m) and shows thorium element concentration of the NSW DMR, Discovery 2000, AREA R, ENNGONIA, NSW 2001 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2001 by the NSW Government, and consisted of 34611 line-kilometres of data at 400m line spacing and 80m terrain clearance.

 • Categories

-Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Thomson Gravity Complete Bouguer Gravity geodetic is a complete Bouguer anomaly grid for the Thomson NSW Gravity Survey, 2007 (P200721).
-This gravity survey was acquired under the project No. 200721 for the geological survey of NSW.
-The grid has a cell size of 0.0037 degrees (approximately 384m).
-The data are given in units of um/s^2, also known as 'gravity units', or gu.
-A total of 4728 gravity stations were acquired to produce this grid.
+This radiometric uranium grid has a cell size of 0.00077 degrees (approximately 80m) and shows uranium element concentration of the NSW DMR, Discovery 2000, AREA R, ENNGONIA, NSW 2001 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2001 by the NSW Government, and consisted of 34611 line-kilometres of data at 400m line spacing and 80m terrain clearance.